The Way I Want to Touch You

 "The Way I Want to Touch You" is a song written by Toni Tennille, which started the professional recording careers for Captain & Tennille.
-It was certified gold by the Recording Industry Association of America (R.I.A.A) for sales of one million units.
+It was certified gold by the Recording Industry Association of America (RIAA) for sales of one million units.
 Captain & Tennille recorded a Spanish version, entitled "Como Yo Quiero Sentirte" which was released as a single in 1975.
 It was taken from the Spanish version of their debut album Por Amor Viviremos.
-The duo also re-recorded "The Way I Want To Touch You" in 1995 for their album, 20 Years of Romance.
+The duo also re-recorded "The Way I Want to Touch You" in 1995 for their album, 20 Years of Romance.

 Background

-Tennille explained that she wrote the song about how she really felt about Daryl “The Captain” Dragon.
-She had written it in 1972, during the year when she and Daryl toured with The Beach Boys.
+Tennille explained that she wrote the song about how she really felt about Daryl "The Captain" Dragon".
+She had written it in 1972, during the year when she and Daryl toured with the Beach Boys.